Fartmann/chatbot/README.md

 ```bash
 streamlit run pypa.py
 ```
+P.S.
+You may have to install Ollama on your PC, but not through pip, but manually install it on its website https://ollama.com.
+And you have to run Ollama to run the program.

 # Usage

 Open the browser and navigate to the link that was written in terminal.